Paulmicha/simple-scraps/README.md

 ## Crawling process

+(cf. API ref from the [puppeteer repo](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md))

 The configuration object contains "entry points", or "destinations".
 Its root keys are values that may be used in `to` keys (except when they contain wildcards).

 The `start` key defines the initial URLs where links to individual content pages or pager links will be collected.
 These will then be followed and associated with an entry point.
-The `"to": "start"` defines a recursion to start over the same process on selected link.
+The `"to": "start"` defines a recursion to start over the same process from followed link.

 ## Content model and Structured Data Mapping